suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

 - Add `doNotRemoveOnDeadObject` (ref to `GameObject`) to `UIBuff`, this object will be activated when buff data's `doNotRemoveOnDead` is turned on.
 - Add `muteFootstepSoundObject` (ref to `GameObject`) to `UIBuff`, this object will be activated when buff data's `muteFootstepSound` is turned on.
 - Add `isExtendDurationObject` (ref to `GameObject`) to `UIBuff`, this object will be activated when buff data's `isExtendDuration` is turned on.
+- Add `duelersCanAttackEachOtherOnly` setting to `MapInfo`, turn it on to make only duelers can attacks each other, other characters cannot do it, duelers also cannot attacks other, turn it on to fix [2331](https://github.com/suriyun-production/mmorpg-kit-docs/issues/2331) (If you think it is a bug :P).
 - Add `/visible` and `/invisible` GM commands, use it to show/hide character to/from other characters [2290](https://github.com/suriyun-production/mmorpg-kit-docs/issues/2290).

 * * *